-The best Apple iPhone photos ever taken: Breathtaking images snapped on iPhone
+Best Apple iPhone photos ever taken: Breathtaking images snapped on just a smartphone

 Jameh Mosque of Isfahan

 A wonderfully framed view of a Mosque which shows an amazing reflection of the view ahead.
-This image was shot on an iPhone 7 and won second place in the architecture category in 2018.
+This image was shot on an iPhone 7 and won second place in the iPhone Photography Awards' architecture category in 2018.

 "This one of the oldest mosques in Iran and is the result of continual construction, reconstruction, additions and renovations on the site from around 771 C.E. to the end of the 20th century."